lsm5/bindings-sample/BLOG.md

 $ podman --log-level=debug system service -t0
 ```

-This will echo additional messages, a snippet of which can be seen below:
+The `--log-level=debug` echoes all the logged requests and is useful to trace
+the execution path at a finer granularity.
+A snippet of a sample run looks like:

 ```
 INFO[0000] podman filtering at log level debug
 DEBU[0000] Called service.PersistentPreRunE(podman --log-level=debug system service -t0)